turingschool/front-end-curriculum/projects/weathrly.md

   * the projected high and low temperature

 ## Phase four

+* Your application should have a welcome page that greets the user.
+The welcome page has a search component.

+The search component consists of an input field and a submit button that allows the user to search for a location (the location should work with both a zip code and city/state).

+* Once the desired location is submitted there should be a way for the user to change location information.
+Once the location information is changed the weather should reflect the desired location.

+* location persists after refresh.

+## Phase five

 * Add autocomplete functionality to your search input
 * import your completeMe into your Weathrly project.
 Populate it with the supplied list of city/states and zip codes.
 When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe's suggest function.